1. The privacy of your personal information is important to us

 - telephone, email or write to us;

-- have a face to face meeting with us;
+- have a face to face meeting;

 - attend our presentations to investors, potential investors and financial planners;